chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_role_edit.rst

 ..
 This is an included how-to.

+.. note:: You need update permissions on the role to edit it.

 To edit a role:

 #.
 Login to the **Management Console** and navigate to the **Roles** tab.